 - Ask for help to stop.

-- Develop dental or speech problems as a result of sucking their thumbs.
+- Develop dental or speech problems as a result of sucking their thumb.

-- Feel embarrassed or are teased or shamed by other people.
+- Feel embarrassed or are teased or shamed by others.